Modern Slavery Statement — Gardening Wood Green Commitment

 In addition to audits, we provide training for procurement and operations teams so that potential signs of exploitation are recognised and escalated swiftly across our Wood Green gardening network.

-Middle section graphic depicting reporting channels and worker support We have clear reporting channels to encourage the safe and confidential escalation of concerns.
+A mature man wearing a straw hat, light grey t-shirt, and gardening gloves is kneeling on a well-maintained grass lawn in a residential garden, holding a small potted flowering plant with purple and red blooms.
+The garden features a lush, dense hedge or shrubbery in the background, along with a wooden wheelbarrow with black handles and yellow wheels positioned behind him, filled with gardening supplies.
+The surrounding area includes a mix of grass, soil, and a paved pathway, with tall trees and vibrant greenery indicating a calm, outdoor environment during daylight hours.
+The scene underscores outdoor maintenance and plant care activities typical of gardening services offered in the local area near Wood Green, London, reflecting natural tones and well-organized garden layout suitable for landscaping and lawn care.
+We have clear reporting channels to encourage the safe and confidential escalation of concerns.
 Staff, contractors and third parties working with Gardening Woodgreen can raise issues through internal HR reporting routes, anonymous whistleblowing mechanisms and through line managers.
 All reports are treated seriously and investigated promptly.
 Protection from retaliation is guaranteed for anyone who raises a concern in good faith, and appropriate remedial measures are applied if modern slavery risks are confirmed.

 Governance, Monitoring and Continuous Improvement